secondstreet/api-docs/docs/index.md

 ## [API Basics/Acquiring A Session](https://docs.google.com/document/d/1HMuWBjd6skHPfSwXpW36d2bLMyZT8dyXK0AzgkLtGE8/edit?usp=sharing)

-This document explains how to get API keys, a username, and a password to use the API.
-There is also a tutorial explaining how to acquire a session with our API and get an access token.
+This document explains how to get API keys and set up an admin user profile to use the Second Street API.
+There is also an explanation for how to acquire a session and access token as a partner admin user.

 ## [Consumer Subscription Management API](https://docs.google.com/document/d/1j5Sw28kNOpyb6ZpFJFwndBBgP_jHVL9UbK5NJBYK3g0/edit?usp=sharing)